kaaproject/kaa-rfcs/0003-configuration-management-extension/README.md

 Configuration delivery by request.
 The endpoint should be able to receive latest configuration from CMX by request.

 ### UC2
-Configuration delivery as a reaction on EP lifecycle event.
+Configuration delivery that is initiated by the server.
 The endpoint should receive latest configuration when it connects to a server if this configuration hadn't applied yet.

 ## Design